 While it might be a little difficult at first to find a good vegan sunscreen, I urge you to make the effort rather than just ditching sun protection altogether.
 If you aren’t sure where to look, the products mentioned in this guide are a good place to start.

 After learning the basic tenants of a good sunscreen, you should be able to venture outside these product recommendations as needed to find new and different products that work for you.
+You could even try a vegan moisturizer with SPF.

 After thorough research into requirements for vegan sunscreen to be effective, SimplySunSafe recommends Nurture My Body Baby Organic Sunscreen SPF 32 as the best vegan sunscreen.
 Read on for a detailed buyer’s guide, comparison table, and in-depth reviews of the top 5 vegan sunscreens.